ISG Ltd: History

 In March 2016, ISG was taken private by the US-based firm Cathexis (the investment vehicle of Texan billionaire William Harrison), previously a substantial shareholder, in a £85m takeover.
-At that time, the renumeration of ISG's highest paid director, David Cossell, tripled to £3m.
+At that time, the remuneration of ISG's highest paid director, David Cossell, tripled to £3m.

 In May 2021, ISG reported its results for 2020, affected by the COVID-19 pandemic.
 Revenue was down 23% to £2.0bn (2019: £2.6bn); underlying EBITDA for the year was £37.6m (2019: £63.3m).
 Fit-out was ISG's biggest source of revenue (£1,042.3m in 2020), followed by construction (£690.8m) and engineering services (£293.3m).

 In the year to December 2021, ISG reported revenues of £2.263bn, still not back to its pre-pandemic peak, while pre-tax profits increased to £18.9m, from £8.9m a year earlier; fit-out remained ISG's largest service line, the company had 3,001 employees and derived £1.8bn of its revenues from the UK.
 In early 2022, ISG acquired a majority shareholding in ESS Modular, selling it later that year to Cathexis.
 In 2022, ISG revenues slipped to £2.19bn, while pre-tax profit was down 38% to £11.5m.
 ISG's order book was adversely affected by the August 2022 suspension of the Britishvolt gigafactory in Blyth, Northumberland, and delays to a film studio project in Hertfordshire.
 In November 2023, ISG CEO Matt Blowers and other senior staff held urgent meetings with stakeholders to reassure them about the financial status of the group.

 Appointed in 2022, Blowers left ISG as the business underwent a 'fundamental reset' in February 2024, being replaced as CEO by Zoe Price.
 There were also changes affecting the company secretary, vice-chair and chief financial officer roles; in the last five years, ISG's highest-paid executive had been paid over £18m.

 In October 2023, a subcontractor's winding-up petition stoked staff and supplier concern about ISG's financial stability, and the company began to look for a buyer or a cash injection from Cathexis.
 In July 2024, ISG finances incurred a £14m hit after a key supplier went into liquidation, but, despite interest from 11 private equity and trade buyers, the sale process halted after ISG received an offer for the group; ISG staff and suppliers were told the company would be sold by Cathexis in the near future, and a significant investment would recapitalise the business and support a return to normal trading.
 The prospective buyer was reported to be a UK-registered holding company called Antipodean Holdings with two equal shareholders: South African Andre Redinger and Australian James Overton.